-Supervision must be provided by individuals who hold the Certificate of Clinical Competence in the appropriate profession.
-The amount of direct supervision must be commensurate with the student's knowledge, skills, and experience, must not be less than 25% of the student's total contact with each client/patient, and must take place periodically throughout the practicum.
-Supervision must be sufficient to ensure the welfare of the client/patient.
+The amount of direct supervision must be commensurate with the student's knowledge, skills, and experience; must not be less than 25% of the student's total contact with each client/patient; and must take place periodically throughout the practicum.
+Supervision must be sufficient to ensure the welfare of the individual receiving services.

-Implementation: Direct supervision must be in real time.
-A supervisor must be available to consult with a student providing clinical services to the supervisor's client.
+Implementation: Effective January 1, 2020, supervisors for ASHA certification must complete 2 hours of professional development/continuing education in clinical instruction/supervision.
+The professional development/continuing education must be completed after being awarded ASHA certification and prior to the supervision of a student.
+Direct supervision must be in real time.
+A clinical educator must be available and on site to consult with a student who is providing clinical services to the clinical educator's client.
 Supervision of clinical practicum is intended to provide guidance and feedback and to facilitate the student's acquisition of essential clinical skills.
-The 25% supervision standard is a minimum requirement and should be adjusted upward whenever the student's level of knowledge, skills, and experience warrants.